Molajo/Molajo/README.md

 Molajo is a web application development environment for crafting custom solutions from simple to complex custom data architecture, presentation output, and access control.

-Molajo's primary user focus is frontend developers and designers with a clear goal of making it easier to *plug in* professionally designed layouts and customize data collection processes without writing code.
+Molajo's primary user focus is frontend developers and designers with a goal of making it easier to *plug in* professionally designed layouts and customize data collection processes without writing code.

 There are many ways to learn more about Molajo, you can: